Is Pet Insurance Worth It?

 When determining the price of premiums, Jorgensen says insurers look at five factors: breed, age, deductible, co-insurance and plan limitations.
 The more bells and whistles the plan has, the costlier it is to insure your cat or dog.
 As is the case with standard health insurance, you can lower the premiums by increasing your deductible.

-You can purchase pet insurance from a specialty provider, through a handful of major insurance companies including Liberty Mutual, MetLife, Nationwide and Progressive, or through retailers such as Petco and PetSmart.
+You can purchase pet insurance from a specialty provider, through a handful of major insurance companies including Liberty Mutual, MetLife, and Nationwide, or through retailers such as Petco and PetSmart.
 In most cases, you foot the bill up front and get reimbursed by the insurer.
 That enables you to go to your preferred vet rather than be limited to a network of providers.
 How quickly you receive a refund depends on the provider.

 Ruiz recommends obtaining at least three quotes when shopping for pet insurance.
 Read the fine print, paying attention to what the plan doesn’t cover and any limitations on the type of care your pet will receive.
 You can compare quotes at Pawlicy Advisors and Pet Insurance Review.